Coarse Grained Parallel Selection

 \section{Further remarks}

 We have given an asymptotic analysis of the running time of the Saukas-Song selection algorithm for coarse grained parallel computers, showing that this algorithm is efficient but not asymptotically optimal.
-We have given other algorithms for the selection problem on coarse grained parallel computers with asymptotically optimal average running times.
+We have given another algorithm for the selection problem on coarse grained parallel computers with an asymptotically optimal expected running time.